 Charge Controller: this component monitors how much energy a system stores into a battery.
 It also controls how fast that energy gets stored or removed.
 Monitoring these levels is important because if the energy enters the battery too quickly, it will lower the system’s lifespan.

 Deep Cycle Battery: most common battery used for solar power storage.
-Unlike most batteries, developers made deep cycle batteries for depletion and recharging.
+Unlike most batteries, deep cycle batteries are designed for constant heavy depletion and recharging.
 They can withstand thousands of these cycles without negatively affecting the battery.

 Depth of Discharge: Level that a battery is run-down, which gets measured by how much energy is removed.
 For example, if 50 percent of the energy in a battery is used, then the depth of discharge would be 50 percent.
 Depth of discharge is an important statistic to monitor when using batteries as discharging past 50% may have negative long-term effects on the battery’s lifespan.

 Evacuated Tube Solar: a system of glass tubes filled with that absorb the sun’s rays as heat for water heating systems.
-Hot tubs, pools and water heaters use this process, as it is more efficient that heating water with solar electricity.
+Many spas, pools, and water heaters use this process, as it is more efficient that heating water with solar electricity.

 Grid: Distribution network consisting of towers and wires that power companies use to direct and deliver energy.